 TradeSkillMaster Import String for all the Materials, Elixirs, Flasks, Potions and Transmutes.

-Here below you will find all the strings combined.
-If you don’t want to move current items in your groups that are used for these specializations, then don’t forget to disable that while importing the strings.
+Here below, you will find all the strings combined.
+If you don’t want to move everyday items in your groups used for these specialisations, don’t forget to disable that while importing the strings.

 Removing a Specialization

-If you want to switch a specialization you will have to remove it first.
-To remove this you go to the Spellbook & Abilities (hit P) and go to the tab professions below.
-Next to your specialization, you will see a little red button.
-By clicking it you will remove your specialization.
-Keep in mind that you have the do a specialization quest again to enable it.
+If you want to switch to a specialisation, you will have to remove it first.
+To remove this, you go to the Spellbook & Abilities (hit P) and go to the tab professions below.
+Next to your specialisation, you will see a little red button.
+By clicking it, you will remove your specialisation.
+Keep in mind that you have the do a specialisation quest again to enable it.

 If you have to pick one, then always go for the Transmute Master.
-This will generate the most value from all specializations.
+It will generate the most value from all specialisations.